gtrspctr/Powershell_CreateUbuntuServer_Hyper-V/README.md

 ### Customization
 Lines 2-15 define the URL for the Ubuntu .iso download, the filepaths, and the VM settings.
-Make sure you customize those however you'd like.
+Make sure you customize these however you'd like.

 I recommend leaving the ```$generation``` and ```$secure_boot``` variables how they are unless you have specific reason to change them.
 For example, I don't think Ubuntu will even boot with the Secure Boot option enabled.